domsinclair/vtl_gen/assets/help/intro.md

 #### Issues

-If you find an issue with the VTL Data Generator then pleas report it [here](https://github.com/domsinclair/vtl_gen/issues).
+If you find an issue with the VTL Data Generator then please report it [here](https://github.com/domsinclair/vtl_gen/issues).
 Items reported on github will automatically generate an email to me and as such you're likely to get a faster response.
 General questions can of course be raised on the Trongate Help Bar.

 Please bear in mind that it's not always possible to respond immediately.